openstack-archive/nova-solver-scheduler/README.md

     nova/scheduler/solver_scheduler.py

-* A patched version of host_manager module from the master Nova project, with a new method:

-    nova/scheduler/host_manager.py

 * The code includes a reference implementation of a solver that models the scheduling problem as a Linear Programming model, written using the PULP LP modeling language.
 It uses a PULP_CBC_CMD, which is a packaged constraint solver, included in the coinor-pulp python package.

     nova/scheduler/solvers/hosts_pulp_solver.py